mikhel1984/viso2/README.md

 viso2
 ==========
-ROS Stack containing a wrapper for libviso2, a visual odometry library. http://www.ros.org/wiki/viso2 for the list of contained packages.
+ROS2 Stack containing a wrapper for libviso2, a visual odometry library. http://www.ros.org/wiki/viso2 for the list of contained packages.
 ***